asynchroza/nvim-config/README.md

 `:NoNeckPain` - Place a buffer in the middle of the screen.
 `:NoNeckPainResize` - Resize the buffer (arg INT).

+## git

+`:Git blame` - if you want to check difference between different commits.
+`<leader>df` - if you want to check difference between current file and the last commit.

 # Tips & Tricks

 Pressing K once again in a hover window would lead to corresponding manpage (if any).
 [JavaScript manpages](https://github.com/mohd-akram/mdnpages).